Gtech Multi Mk2

 Note: Gtech also sells a Car Accessory Kit that can be used with the Multi Mk2.

 The Gtech Multi Mk2 is a premium handheld vacuum.
-It’s pricier than most models, although around the same price as the Shark WV200UK and a bit cheaper than the Dyson V7 Trigger (prices change all the time so we can’t me more precise than that!)
+It’s pricier than most handheld vacuum cleaners, although around the same price as the Shark WV200UK and a bit cheaper than the Dyson V7 Trigger (prices change all the time so we can’t me more precise than that!)

 Is it worth the money though?
 If you need a convenient handheld that has enough power to clean almost any surface, then we think it’s reasonably priced – especially if you can find it for sale (which is often the case.)
 It’s more powerful than cheaper handhelds, particularly when the Power Brush is attached, and is a versatile choice for home cleaning.
 It also has a high build quality and is a durable vac.